CJPete22/ideal-telegram/proposal.md

 ## Questions to answer for Exercise #2

 ### 1. Name: Give your project proposal a name (and edit the top line of this file)
-   X-Team 77 Project Proposal: Project
+   X-Team 77 Project Proposal: Attendex

 ### 2. Output: Describe the output your program will produce.
 Include an example format of the output produced.
 * Employee Id